MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide.md

 audience: ITPro
 ms.collection: M365-security-compliance
 author: jsuther1974
-ms.reviewer: jgeurten
+ms.reviewer: jogeurte
 ms.author: dansimp
 manager: dansimp
 ms.date: 05/16/2018
 ms.technology: mde
 ---

-# Deploying Windows Defender Application Control policies
+# Deploying Windows Defender Application Control (WDAC) policies

 **Applies to**

 - Windows 10
 - Windows Server 2016 and above

-You should now have one or more WDAC policies ready to deploy to devices within your organization.
-If you have not yet completed the steps described in the [WDAC Design Guide](windows-defender-application-control-design-guide.md), do so now before proceeding.
+You should now have one or more WDAC policies ready to deploy.
+If you haven't yet completed the steps described in the [WDAC Design Guide](windows-defender-application-control-design-guide.md), do so now before proceeding.

 ## Plan your deployment

 As with any significant change to your environment, implementing application control can have unintended consequences.
 To ensure the best chance for success, you should follow safe deployment practices and plan your deployment carefully.
-Determine what set(s) of devices you will manage with WDAC and split them into deployment rings so you can control the scale of the deployment and be able to respond if anything should go wrong.
-Define the success criteria that will determine when it is safe to proceed from one ring to the next.
+Decide what devices you will manage with WDAC and split them into deployment rings so you can control the scale of the deployment and respond if anything goes wrong.
+Define the success criteria that will determine when it's safe to continue from one ring to the next.

 All WDAC policy changes should be deployed in audit mode before proceeding to enforcement.
-Carefully monitor events from devices where the policy has been deployed to ensure the block events you observe match your expectation before broadening the deployment to additional deployment rings.
+Carefully monitor events from devices where the policy has been deployed to ensure the block events you observe match your expectation before broadening the deployment to other deployment rings.
 If your organization uses Microsoft Defender for Endpoint, you can use the Advanced Hunting feature to centrally monitor WDAC-related events.
 Otherwise, we recommend using an event log forwarding solution to collect relevant events from your managed endpoints.

 ## Choose how to deploy WDAC policies

-There are several options to deploy WDAC policies to managed endpoints, including the following:
+There are several options to deploy WDAC policies to managed endpoints, including:

 1. [Deploy using a Mobile Device Management (MDM) solution](deploy-windows-defender-application-control-policies-using-intune.md), such as Microsoft Intune
 2. [Deploy using Microsoft Endpoint Configuration Manager (MEMCM)](deployment/deploy-wdac-policies-using-memcm.md)